The Army Nurse Corps

 CPT (AN) Sabas Salgado, RN, MBA-HM

 We have arranged three interesting, informative, and enjoyable optional tours on Thursday 11 October, the day before the official start of the convention, for those who wish to arrive a day early and take advantage of them.
-You will be able to sign up for them along with the convention itself once registration opens in January.
+You can sign up for them along with the convention itself on the Registration page.

 Option 1: Wine Country tour and LBJ Mansion Visit 0900 - 1630 ($125.00)

 Enjoy a fun-filled day full of Texas history and wine, along with your knowledgeable wine tour guides from Cottonwood Wine Tours.
 Guests will enjoy a visit to the Lyndon B. Johnson Ranch and take a tour of his hill country home.
 We will then proceed to enjoy wine tastings at William Chris Vineyards and 4.0 Cellars.
 All three locations are situated on "Wine Road 290", the heart of the Texas Hill Country wine trail.
 While at William Chris Vineyards, guests will enjoy a box lunch in their outdoor pavilion.
 Tour includes transportation, LBJ Ranch tour, all wine tasting fees, and box lunch.
 Tour limited to 35 guests.